Holospira: Distribution

 The geographic range of this genus extends from southern Mexico to Texas, Arizona and New Mexico.
 These snails are not found in Lower California nor Guatemala on the southeast.

 Habitat

 They are confined chiefly to the elevated plateau, where they live under cacti, etc., in sunny places.

 These snails can tolerate great heat.

-Henry Augustus Pilsbry (1903) states, that living specimens of Holospira strobeliana and Holospira nelsoni survived immersion in boiling water for some minutes.
+Henry Augustus Pilsbry (1903) stated that living specimens of Holospira strobeliana and Holospira nelsoni survived immersion in boiling water for some minutes.
 Unlike other snails, they did not retract in the water.

 Species

 Species in the genus Holospira include: